next-multilingual/next-multilingual/docs/design-decisions.md

 ## Messages

-To better understand our decisions around messages (also knowns as localizable strings), we need to cover the end to end process.
+To better understand our decisions around messages (also known as localizable strings), we need to cover the end to end process.

 ### Localization patterns

 Most developers are familiar with [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern).
-As with any patterns, some are better than others in certain situations and others become anti-patterns.
+As with any pattern, some are better than others in certain situations and others become anti-patterns.
 When it comes to internationalization (i18n) or localization (l10n), those patterns are not common knowledge.
 In fact, in a lot of projects, localization ends up becoming an after-thought.
 We decided to take a stab and identify the common patterns used today to help understand our decisions:

 #### The global string repository

-The idea of having a central place to manage all the strings of a business sound like a good idea.
+The idea of having a central place to manage all the strings of a business sounds like a good idea.
 In fact, Netflix published an [article](https://netflixtechblog.com/localization-technologies-at-netflix-d033e7b13cf) about their internal solution that they were planning to open source.
 There have also been a few SaaS startups that appeared over the recent years that provide this type of all inclusive solution.
 The main benefits to this pattern:

 - Localization is abstracted from developers and can be easier to use in some cases.
 - Localization can be done in parallel of development and prevents from blocking the releases of new features.